 I was searching for a small set of speakers for my bedroom and came across these monitors.
 A quick internet search revealed mostly positive opinions and because I really enjoyed listening to JBL L26 and L100, I thought I would give JBL L20T a go.
 The speakers, apart from a couple of scuffs here and there, turned out to be in very good condition.

 Following the success of JBL’s L Series from 1970s, JBL decided to release another L Series in the mid-80s.
 As previously, the whole series was a domestic version of JBL’s studio monitors from that era, and included the following models: L20T, L60T, L80T and L100T.
 The studio equivalent of the reviewed speakers were the JBL 4406 – nearfield studio monitors.
 The JBL L20T’s were a compact two way bookshelf speaker, that according to JBL, are supposed to offer extended frequency response, great dynamic range and reproduction of the full sound stage.
 They feature JBL’s acclaimed titanium high frequency transducer, O35Ti, which allows them to go way above the audible frequency range.
-Considering their size, they offer extremely high power handling, which combined with their average sensitivity of 87dB, means that they can be played very loud.
+Considering their size, they offer extremely high power handling, which combined with their average sensitivity of 87dB, means that they can be played fairly loud.

 |Frequency Response:||47 – 27,000Hz|

 |Sensitivity:||87dB (2.83V input, measured at 1m)|